AndrewWrites/Technical_Writing_Portfolio/Help Docs/Uninstall a Product.md

+This is a recreation of the original article.
+The article as published can be found [here](https://help.alteryx.com/product-activation-and-licensing/uninstall-product).

 ## **Uninstall a Product**

 The Alteryx installer removes an existing product when you perform a full install of the same product.
 For example, when you perform a full install of admin Designer, the installer removes a previously installed version of admin Designer.
 The same is true for other Alteryx products like Alteryx Intelligence Suite and the Alteryx Predictive Tools.